The Cranberries: 1996–2000: To the Faithful Departed and Bury the Hatchet

 On 9 March 1997, Bruce Fairbairn and the Cranberries were nominees at the Juno Awards for their work on "Free to Decide" and "When You're Gone".
-On 19 May 1997, the band received an Ivor Novello Awards for International Achievement at London's Grosvenor House.
+On 19 May 1997, the band received an Ivor Novello Award for International Achievement at London's Grosvenor House.
 On 12 November 1998, Dolores O'Riordan and Fergal Lawler made an appearance at the 1998 MTV Europe Music Awards in Milan and presented the award for best song.
 On 11 December 1998, the band played "Dreams", "Promises" and "Linger" at the Nobel Peace Prize Concert at Oslo Spektrum in Norway.
 "Promises" was performed live for the first time, four months before the release of Bury the Hatchet.
 At that time, the Cranberries were named as one of the "Most Outstanding Irish Bands of All Time", along with Van Morrison and U2.

-In January 1999, the Recording Industry Association of America announced US sales of 5 million copies of Everybody Else Is Doing It, So Why Can't We?, and a total of 28 million albums by the band sold.
 On 19 April 1999, the band released Bury the Hatchet.
 The album's first single, "Promises", was released in February.
 "Promises" would be the only single from the album to chart in the US and the last U.S. chart single released by the band before their hiatus.
 The album peaked at 7 in the UK and 13 in the US and was certified gold in the US.
 The second single from the album was "Animal Instinct", which did not chart in the UK, although it did chart in France, Austria and many others.
 The album's third and fourth singles were "Just My Imagination" and "You & Me", respectively.
 The band had a guest appearance on popular television series Charmed, performing "Just My Imagination" on the fifth episode of the second season, "She's a Man, Baby, a Man!".
 The Cranberries undertook a 110-date world tour which drew more than one million fans.
 The world tour started in April 1999 and was completed in July 2000.
 The group partnered with Ticketmaster.com to be the first artists to sell tickets for a national tour exclusively online.
 It was the biggest and most successful tour of the Cranberries' career.
 The tour brought them back to Ireland for their first date since May 2000.
 They performed at Millstreet in County Cork.
 As the tour rolled on, the band released Bury the Hatchet – The Complete Sessions, a double CD featuring B-sides as well as live tracks taken from a show in Paris.
 Although Bury the Hatchet was a major seller, the album marked a sales decrease compared to their previous releases.